Pardhanani/KU_mathmodeling/README.md

 creative solutions to everyday issues, a bit of intellectual curiosity, and a bit of background in college-level math.

+We are particularly interested in attracting teachers of applied mathematics, STEM, or other relevant courses to use these materials in their classroom.
+There are at least 2 reasons why a teacher might this helpful: (1) these labs provide a quick and easy way to enhance existing course materials with real world problems; and (2) we encourage teachers to edit, modifiy, extend or adapt these materials in any way they wish, so that it best fits their goals.
+Another potential use of these materials is to help students prepare for math modeling contests.

 We emphasize, these materials DO NOT provide much of a mathematical exposition of the modeling methods used.
 Instead, the focus is primarily on applying the methods in context, and in gaining insights about the quality and reliability of our